elnino98/my-project/README.md

       3. Change password
       4. Exit
       Enter your choice :
-if choice 2 then go to home :
+* if choice 2 then go to home :

       1. Edit data
       2. Add course
       3. View courses
       4. Remove course
       5. Exit

+* if choice 2 then :

+      Enter your choice: 1
+      1. Login students
+      2. Login professor
+      3. Exit
+      Enter your choice:

+* if choice 2 then :

+      Enter your email for login:
+      Enter your password for login:

+* if enter email and password correct then :

+      1. Go to profile
+      2. Go to home
+      3. Exit
+      Enter your choice :

+* if choice 1 then go to profile :

+      1. Get information
+      2. Get password
+      3. Change password
+      4. Exit
+      Enter your choice :
+*
+* if choice 2 then go to home :

+     1. show information
+     2. View courses
+     3. View students
+     4. Exit